alanagoyal/lexiconic/scripts/README.md

 - **Embeddings** are intelligently regenerated only when semantic fields change
 - **Pronunciations** are generated for new or changed words using OpenAI TTS
 - All scripts gracefully handle missing API keys
-- Backups are automatically created before modifying `words.json`
+- Temporary backups are created during `add-word` operations but automatically cleaned up on success
+- **Deprecated scripts**: The following scripts have been moved to `scripts/deprecated/`: